caleb531/play-song/README.md

 Play Song is an [Alfred](http://www.alfredapp.com/) workflow designed to make playing music in Music.app extremely quick and convenient.

-The workflow will be solely supporting Alfred 4 going forward, but the latest Alfred 3 and Alfred 2-compatible releases will remain available here for your convenience.
+The workflow will be solely supporting Alfred 5 going forward, but the workflow versions last compatible with the previous versions of Alfred will remain available here for your convenience.

 ![Play Song in action](screenshot.png)